Drugmakers tackle health crisis of child sex abuse

-Roche ROG.VX, Merck (MRK.N) and GlaxoSmithKline (GSK.L) are to j oin forces with Harvard Medical School, the Mayo Clinic and others to improve medical education and accelerate the early identification of victims.
+Roche, Merck and GlaxoSmithKline are to j oin forces with Harvard Medical School, the Mayo Clinic and others to improve medical education and accelerate the early identification of victims.

 Sexual exploitation when a child can saddle a person with life-long illnesses and a range of mental problems.